rajinthss/rajinthss.github.io/education.md

 ## University of Peradeniya

-Completed the Bachelor of Science in Engineering (Hons) degree with First Class Honours while securing a cumulative GPA of 3.9/4.0.
+Completed the Bachelor of Science in Engineering (Hons) degree specializing in Mechanical Engineering.
+Obtained First Class Honours while securing a cumulative GPA of 3.9/4.0.

 ### Awards and Honours